 CyberGhost offers robust security in the form of 256-AES encryption and perfect forward secrecy.
 There’s a built-in kill switch and DNS leak protection to make sure your traffic never leaves the encrypted tunnel.
 No logs are kept that can be tied to an individual user.

 Seven devices can be connected at a time and apps are available for Windows, MacOS, Android, and iOS.

 - Some of the fastest streaming servers we’ve tested

 - Keeps no user activity logs and provides strong encryption to bypass activity detection

 - Doesn’t work in China or the UAE

-BEST BUDGET VPN:CyberGhost is a great value choice.
+GOOD VALUE VPN:CyberGhost is a great value choice.
 Strong on privacy, fast speeds and reliable with smart TVs.
 We found it easy to set up and use.
 Works well with most streaming sites.
-45-day money back guarantee.
+45-day money-back guarantee.

 See our in-depth CyberGhost review.

 IPVanish can be configured to work on your home router, enabling you to connect your smart TV through the VPN.
 It isn’t quite as powerful an option for streaming as others on the list as it can’t unblock Netflix and Hulu, but you can enjoy access to plenty of other streaming sites.
 Like NordVPN, IPVanish offers FlashRouter wifi routers pre-configured with the VPN, if you want to save yourself some trouble.